ghayat2/Agnostic_Fairness/README.md

 ## Datasets

 In the `Datasets` folder, two datasets are relevant for this project:
 * Adult dataset: This dataset is tabular.
 It involves using personal details to predict whether an individual's yearly income exceeds $50,000 per year.
-The features used for predictiona include the age, the gender, the education level, the race etc ...
+The features used for predictions include the age, the gender, the education level, the race etc ...
 The dataset contains 48'842 samples.
 When handling this dataset, we are going to set *gender* as the sensitive attribute and will extend this set with the *race* attribute when looking at subgroup fairness.
 * basket_volley: This sport dataset is an image dataset composed of 1643 samples, split into two classes, namely a *basketball* and *volleyball* class.
 The classes are balanced (i.e. number of samples in the two classes are similar).
 The images consist of in-game pictures, portraits and team pictures in their respective discipline.
 For the sake of exploring fairness, we manually divided the classes according to the jersey color of the player(s) represented in the images, which we use as a sensitive attribute when handling this dataset.

 Details about how these datasets are preprocessed and prepared for training can be found in the report.